 Real-time computing for Australian radio astronomy

 Our Cray XC30 system, Galaxy, is unique in being the world’s only real-time, supercomputing service for telescopes used in astronomy research.
-In fact, the telescopes used in the Square Kilometre Array (SKA) and Murchison Widefield Array (MWA) Projects, would not be able to perform their observations, without Galaxy to process their data.
+In fact, the telescopes used in the Australian Square Kilometre Array Pathfinder (ASKAP) and Murchison Widefield Array (MWA) – precursor projects for the Square Kilometre Array (SKA)- would not be able to perform their observations, without Galaxy to process their data.

 As well as providing for the reprocessing and research needs of the wider Australian radio astronomy community, including those of the Murchison Widefield Array (MWA) telescope.

 Model: XC30 Series Supercomputer

 Compute Processors: Intel Xeon E5-2690v2 ‘Ivy Bridge’ (10-core, 3.00 GHz), Intel Xeon E5-2690 (8-core, 2.6 GHz)

 Computing Power: 200 TeraFLOPS

 GPU Processors: NVIDIA K20X ‘Kepler’, 64 nodes with Intel Xeon E5-2690 host processors

 Memory: 31.55 Terabytes (64 Gigabytes of DDR3-1866 per compute node, 32 Gigabytes of DDR3-1866 per GPU node)